The Most Delicious Vegan Kimchi Recipe You’ll Ever Make

 How do you preserve kimchi?

 Kimchi is best preserved in an air-tight container because limiting exposure to air helps the fermentation process.
-The growth of good bacteria thrives under sealed conditions…and so does the carbon dioxide!
+The growth of good bacteria thrives under sealed conditions.
 Be sure to release the carbon dioxide from the container/jar periodically to ensure the container does not explode!

 Gut health

 The probiotics found in fermented foods contain live microorganisms that are amazing for your gut.
 A good functioning gut is vital to a healthy digestive system and helps prevent diseases.
-Consuming probiotics has also shown to improve mental health, treat allergies and boost your immune system.
+Consuming probiotics has also shown to improve mental health, treat allergies, lower inflammation and boost your immune system.

 This recipe is perfect for those who are also lactose-intolerant or vegan.